cadets/hypertrace-test/README.md

 This repository contains both the necessary framework and the entire test suite used for testing the CADETS HyperTrace implementation.
-The current state of the code is heavily unstable and changing often, as there is still a lack of functionality needed to actually run HyperTrace tests, both in the HyperTrace implementation itself and the testing framework.
+The current state of the code is heavily unstable and changing often.
+Tests themselves can be specified in the `tests/` subdirectory.
+Each subdirectory of `tests/`, for example `tests/example` needs to have a test stager specified under `stagers/`.
+See `stagers/example.scm`.
+In the future, it is likely that stagers will be able to stage multiple directories, however that is not supported quite yet, as it is unclear what they would be filtered on.

 ## TODO

-* Complete the test-runner.
-* Implement the necessary practices for users to specify tests.
 * Custom diffing functions (e.g. allowing different ordering, not exact match).
 * FreeBSD port.
-* Dry run for testing purposes.

 # Build/Install guide